colah/colah-essays/ParsecPatterns.md

 		...
 ```

-Or, a little bit cleaner.

 Eww.

-As evryone knows, brackets are icky and have cooties, especially when they surround code blocks.
+As everyone knows, brackets are icky and have cooties, especially when they surround code blocks.
 And especially when they're nested.

 We can make it a bit cleaner with a `$` operator.